timmywil/grunt-bowercopy/README.md

 Whenever you add a new bower dependency, add which file should be copied and where to your Gruntfile `"bowercopy"` config.
 Then, run `grunt bowercopy`.

+You can configure bowercopy to run `bower install` for you (see the `runbower` option).
+However, your bower directory is not removed so you can see which files you need from each component.
+It is suggested that you add the bower directory to your `.gitignore`.

 ## Getting Started
 This plugin requires Grunt.